IBM/solsa/README.md

 ## Development

-To contribute to the development of SolSA, you will need to clone, build, and link this repository:
+To contribute to the development of SolSA, you will need to clone this repository:
 ```shell
 git clone https://github.com/IBM/solsa/solsa.git
 cd solsa